Meme1079/NoteSkin-Selector/README.md

 # Q&A

 ### How do I add the my Custom NoteSkins?
-Got to Wiki tab (Work in Progress)
+Go to Wiki tab (Work in Progress)

 ### Can I use it in my Mod?
 I don't know why you would use this in your mod? especially lua, it's just weird to see it on there and very unfitting tbh.
-So it's a maybe just credit me.
+So it's a maybe just credit me if you're using this script.

 ### Why does it crash when I used other scripts?
 Stop using the script and use other script that doesn't interfere the NoteSkin script